 IRC Skills Forecast

-Each year in April, Industry Reference Committees (IRCs) are responsible for submitting an IRC Skills Forecast and Proposed Schedule of Work (IRC Skills Forecast) to the Australian Industry Skills Committee (AISC).
+The Industry Reference Committee (IRC) is responsible for developing an IRC Skills Forecast and Proposed Schedule of Work (Skills Forecast) at the beginning of each year.

 IRC Skills Forecasts Archive

-2016 – 2019 *Please note: the IRC Skills Forecasts and Proposed Schedules of Work were previously called Four Year Work Plans.
+Please note: IRC Skills Forecasts were previously called Four Year Work Plans.